yaqwsx/presentations/paradise_autumn_2016/pres.md

 - call to function P either:
     - fails and P does not return, or
     - P returns successfully
-- instrumentation:
-    - non-deterministically choose if P fails
-    - if P fails, make copy of P body in main, jump to copy
-    - if P does not fail, call P (replace assertions with assumes)

 . . .

+**Transformation**

+- make copy of P body in main if P can fail
+- replace assertions with assumes in original function
+- when calling non-deterministically choose if P fails
+    - if P fails, jump to copy
+    - if P does not fail, call P

+. . .

 - reachability and non-termination preserved
+- all function calls are safe $\rightarrow$ easy translation
 - easier verification (context-sensitivity)

 ## Lifting Assertions

 \includegraphics[page=6, clip, trim=4.5cm 20cm 4.5cm 4cm, width=\textwidth]{paper}

+- make copy of P body in main if P can fail
+- replace assertions with assumes in original function
-- non-determinacally choose if P fails
+- non-deterministically choose if P fails
-- if P fails, make copy of P body in main, jump to copy
+- if P fails, jump to copy
-- if P does not fail, call P (replace assertions with assumes)
+- if P does not fail, call P

 ## Buffer Overflow Instrumentation